linode/docs/docs/security/firewalls/protecting-your-linode-using-tcp-wrappers.md

 	#
     ~~~

-So, let's write some rules. *hosts.deny* rules have to be written in a certain order, this is because rules lower down in the file will be ignored if a rule higher up applies.
-Don't worry, this will be clear when we write our rules.
+Rules can be added to this file. *hosts.deny* rules have to be inserted in a certain order, rules lower down in the file will be ignored if a rule higher up applies.
 Rules also have a specific syntax that you must adhere to.
 A rule looks like this:

     daemons : hostnames/IPs